Innagl/Recipes-App/README.md

- MEAL SEARCH FILTER
+ MEAL SEARCH FILTER:
    This is a simple meal search/filter app built with HTML, CSS, and JavaScript.
 It allows users to search through a list of meals dynamically as they type in the input field.

-FEATURES
+FEATURES:
   Live Search: Filter meals by name in real time Instant results without reloading the page
   Minimal and clean interface

-TECHNOLOGIES USED
+TECHNOLOGIES USED:
   HTML5
   CSS3
   JavaScript

-HOW IT WORKS
+HOW IT WORKS:
   The app listens to the user's input (keyup event).
   It filters all .item elements based on the entered text.
   If a meal’s name includes the typed text → it stays visible, otherwise → it’s hidden.

-EXAMPLE USAGE
+EXAMPLE USAGE:
   Start typing in the search input.
   Meals matching your search will be shown automatically.
   To reset the list → simply clear the input.